 History cannot be studied in isolation; it should not, for instance, be separated from geography, economics, theology or even the natural sciences.
 For this reason it is essentially a subject for adults, admirably suited for university students, whether studied in depth or in more general terms.
 Such a study involves at least three activities-absorbing facts, evaluating them and acquiring an approach to the subject that might be described as learning historical method.
-We learn as children that Julius Caesar first invaded Britain in 55 B.C. and that William the Conqueror won the battle of Hastings in 1066, and we absorb such information without query.
+We learn as children that Captain Phillip landed in Sydney Cove in 1788, and we absorb such information without query.
 It is only much later, if at all, that we have enough background to see the real implications.
 It is, to take another example, hardly possible to explain to children what the Roman failure to conquer Ireland and most of Germany has meant in the development of Europe.